Ramanujan's function on small primes: The sequences and

 The deep spikes in the lower, logarithmic plot in Figure 1 suggest that the approach of the roots of $\Pi_n^{(1)}(x)$ to the origin may behave in a predictable way, but the details are not clear to us because (among other reasons) our data is limited.
 Also, we do not know the details of the relationship of the roots of $\Pi_n(x)$ to those of the $\Pi_n^{(c)}(x)$, so the connection, if any, to Lehmer's question is also unclear.
 Furthermore, we have no statement like equation (3) for the $\Pi_n^{(c)}(x)$, because we do not have an explicit description of the sequence $\{h_n\}$ represented in Lemma 2.2 by the matrices of which the $\Pi_n^{(c)}(x)$ are the characteristic polynomials.
 As we said above, such a description would permit us to sidestep the construction of the matrices we currently use to find these polynomials and the resulting time savings would in practice allow us to collect more data.
 More data would be welcome in view of the oscillations we are trying to check.

-The lower envelope of the lower plot of logarithms of minimum moduli for each $n$ in $\{2, 3, ..., 400\}$ displayed in Figure 1 appear to behave regularly: the abscissas of the points on the lower envelope form a set $\{5, 9, ..., 395\}$, which, when they are replaced by their residues modulo $4$, make Table 1.
+The lower envelope of the lower plot of logarithms of minimum moduli for each $n$ in $\{2, 3, ..., 400\}$ displayed in Figure 3 appear to behave regularly: the abscissas of the points on the lower envelope form a set $\{5, 9, ..., 395\}$, which, when they are replaced by their residues modulo $4$, make Table 1.

 The size of the blocks of equal residues are $10$ for the first one and $9$ for each of the others.\footnote{We are using data from the lower envelope of the logarithms of the minimum moduli.
-(The lower plot in Figure 1.)
+(The lower plot in Figure 3.)
 See ``tauprime=h logarithmic envelopes prec100 n400 1dec25.ipynb'' in \cite{Bre25}.}

-For contrast, we reproduce in Figure 2 a plot of the mimimum moduli for each $n$ for the undeformed characteristic polynomials $\Pi_n(x)$.
-We have not yet attempted the sort of analysis we just discussed for the $\Pi_n^{(1)}(x)$.
-The irregularities visible in Figure 2 do not seem promising to us in that regard.
-This is an obstacle to using these plots to look at Lehmer's question because the determinants of the matrices associated to the $\Pi_n^{(1)}(x)$ do not represent the function $\tau_p$ in a straightforward way.
+(For contrast, we reproduce in Figure 4 a plot of the mimimum moduli for each $n$ for the undeformed characteristic polynomials $\Pi_n(x)$.
+We have not attempted the sort of analysis we just discussed for the $\Pi_n^{(1)}(x)$.)